Skip to main content

 Sounds like a win for users, right?
 Not so fast.

-The end of the web #
+The End of the Web #

 Another trend happening simultaneously is the move from open web platforms to app-based walled gardens.
 You can see this manifested directly in the attempts of major platforms to disable sharing of files and URLs.